kkestell/kestell.org/src/content/2_recipes/4_desserts/blueberry-muffins.md

 ### For the Streusel

 * 1/4 cup sugar
-* 1/6 cup all-purpose flour
+* 2 2/3 tablespoons all-purpose flour
-* 1/8 cup butter, cubed
+* 2 tbsp butter, cubed
+* Pinch of salt

 ### For the Muffins